 Providing Housing Options for Everyone

 We need to ensure that there remain housing options for everyone in the City of Boston.
-That means being pragmatic and receptive to feedback from neighborhoods as we consider policy changes such as new zoning, expanding inclusionary policies, transfer fees, rent control or raising taxes.
+That means being pragmatic, honest and receptive to feedback from neighborhoods as the City Council considers policy changes such as new zoning, expanding inclusionary policies, transfer fees, rent control or raising taxes.